mdbloice/Pyrea/README.md

 Several features are currently work in progress, future updates will include the features described in the sections below.

-## Genetic Algorithm
-Pyrea can select the best clustering algorithms and fusion algorithms based on a genetic algorithm optimisation technique.

 ## HCfused Clustering Algorithm
 A novel fusion technique, developed by one of the authors of this software package, named HCfused, will be included soon in a future update.

+## General Genetic Optimisation
+The package will be extended to allow for any custom Pyrea structures to be optimised using a genetic algorithm.

 # Miscellaneous